mbaumer/us_hep_funding/docs/_states/AZ.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-262 NSF MPS grants, totalling $54,565,624.00
+432 NSF MPS grants, totalling $114,693,799.00

                                                     Amount ($)
 Institution
-UNIVERSITY OF ARIZONA                            30188496 ARIZONA STATE UNIVERSITY                         17174140 ASSOCIATION OF UNIVERSITIES FOR RESEARCH IN A     3614988 LOWELL OBSERVATORY                                1351553 NORTHERN ARIZONA UNIVERSITY                        771729 SMITHSONIAN INSTITUTION                            435000 Arizona State University                           325583 U of Arizona                                       220856 Northern Arizona Univ                              216161 EMBRY-RIDDLE AERONAUTICAL UNIVERSITY INC           180483 and  2  other institutions.
+UNIVERSITY OF ARIZONA                                 49490684 ARIZONA STATE UNIVERSITY                              30407476 ASSOCIATION OF UNIVERSITIES FOR RESEARCH IN AST...
+15284446 ASSOCIATION OF UNIVERSITIES FOR RESEARCH IN A         11240342 LOWELL OBSERVATORY                                     3251194 SMITHSONIAN INSTITUTION                                1335000 U of Arizona                                           1220365 NORTHERN ARIZONA UNIVERSITY                             771729 Arizona State University                                767583 PII Redacted                                            292250 and  4  other institutions.
 ```
 ---
 ---
 <a name="AZ-01"></a>
 [Back to top](#top)
-## AZ-01 -- Rep. Tom O'Halleran (D) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-01)
+## AZ-01 -- Rep. Tom O’Halleran (D) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-01)
 ### Committees
-Tom O'Halleran is not on any of our key committees
+Tom O’Halleran is not on any of our key committees

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $2,339,443.00 in NSF MPS grants.
+In the past 6 years, this district has received: $4,239,084.00 in NSF MPS grants.
                                   Amount ($)
 Institution                 Year
 LOWELL OBSERVATORY          2012      698257
                             2013      743169
                             2014      -89873
+                            2015      362698
+                            2016     1159428
+                            2017      377515
 NORTHERN ARIZONA UNIVERSITY 2012      661982
                             2013       85257
                             2014       24490